Kim Källström: Lyon

 On 16 November 2008, Källström scored his first goal of the 2008–09 season in a 2–1 win over championship rivals Bordeaux to put Lyon seven points clear at the top of the Ligue 1 table.
 His only other goal came in a 1–1 draw with his former club Rennes on 1 March 2009.
 Poor late season form saw OL slip to third in the table, with Bordeaux winning the championship on the final day of the season.

 Källström scored four goals in Ligue 1 during the 2009–10 season.
 His first goal came in a 2–0 win against Lens on 3 October 2009.
 On 20 January 2010, he scored twice in a 3–1 win at Lorient.
 His final goal was scored in a 2–2 draw with Valenciennes on the penultimate matchday of the season.

 On 8 November 2009, he started in a 5–5 Choc des Olympiques draw with Marseille.
 OM went on to win the league title, with Lyon six points behind in second place.

 The 2009–10 Champions League saw Lyon have the club's most successful season in the competition.
-Källström scored in a 4–0 win at Hungarian champions Debreceni VSC and made eleven appearances overall, helping les Gones reach the semi-finals where they lost to Bayern Munich.
+Källström scored in a 4–0 win at Hungarian champions Debreceni and made eleven appearances overall, helping les Gones reach the semi-finals where they lost to Bayern Munich.

 During 2010–11, Källström occasionally provided cover at left-back, in addition to his favoured midfield role.
 He scored three goals in Ligue 1, including the equaliser against eventual champions Lille in a 1–1 draw.

 The 2011–12 season was Källström's last at the club.
 He made 32 appearances in Ligue 1 without scoring.

 In the Coupe de France, he scored one goal and assisted another as Lyon knocked out Paris Saint-Germain with a 3–1 win at the Parc des Princes at the quarter-final stage.
-A 4–0 win against Gazélec Ajaccio in the semi-finals put OL into the 2012 Coupe de France Final, where Källström played the full 90 minutes in a 1–0 win over Quevilly.
+A 4–0 win against Ajaccio in the semi-finals put OL into the 2012 Coupe de France Final, where Källström played the full 90 minutes in a 1–0 win over Quevilly.
 Lyon also reached the final of the 2011–12 Coupe de la Ligue, with Källstrom scoring in the quarter-final defeat of Lille.
 However, Lyon's chances of a cup double were ended by a 1–0 extra time defeat by Marseille.

 In August 2012, Källström left Lyon after six seasons.
 Overall, he made 283 appearances for the club, winning two Ligue 1 titles, two Coupes de France and two Trophées des Champions.
 He was also a runner-up in the Coupe de la Ligue on two occasions.